A search engine is a tool that people use to find and discover information on the internet.

 You type some words into a search box, click a button and the search engine looks for pages in it’s database (also called the Index).

 It’s looking for pages that relate to your search.
-They then run a tool over the results (the algorithm) and it’s this process that decides which site is at the top and which is at the bottom and where all the other sites fit in the Search Engine Results Pages (SERPs).
+The Search Engine then runs a tool over the results (the algorithm) and it’s this process that decides which site is at the top, which is at the bottom and where all the other sites fit in the Search Engine Results Pages (SERPs).